-- 27. Notwithstanding the above, the board must ensure that all business relationships-rated high risk as at the time of Schedule 3 coming in to force are subject to review by 31 December 2020, with all remaining business relationships are reviewed by 31 December 2021. - 28.
+- 27. Notwithstanding the above, the board must ensure that all business relationships are reviewed by 31 December 2021. - 28.
 In complying with Paragraph 8 of Schedule 3, as part of the reviews conducted by the firm in accordance with Commission Rule 17.27. above, the firm must take all steps deemed necessary to ensure that relationship risk assessments are conducted and appropriate CDD measures applied, including ECDD and/or enhanced measures where relevant, in accordance with Paragraphs 2 to 8 of Schedule 3 and Chapters 3 to 9 of this Handbook. - 29.
 Where, following a review, the firm has concluded that the overall risk of a business relationship has not changed and it considers that the CDD information held appropriately verifies the identity of, and mitigates the specific risks associated with, that customer (and the beneficial owner and any other key principals thereof), in accordance with Paragraph 11.43. of this Handbook the firm is not required to re-verify the identity of the customer, beneficial owner and other key principals. - 30.
 When determining whether it is necessary to gather additional CDD information, the firm should review and research whether existing records contain the required items.
 The firm may have had a business relationship for many years and therefore already hold considerable information concerning the customer.
 In these circumstances research should be undertaken to clarify whether it is a matter of collating records before further approaching a customer or other key principal. - 31.
 Where the firm has concluded that the CDD information held is not sufficient to enable compliance with Schedule 3 and the Commission Rules, prior to reverting to a customer or other key principal the firm should consider the materiality of the extra information/documentation required and whether compliance could be achieved through alternate means.
 Such alternate means could be through the use of online databases or verification tools to provide additional identification data, or corroborate any identification data held. - 32.
 Where the firm holds certified identification data which was obtained prior to the coming in to force of Schedule 3 and this Handbook, provided the firm is satisfied as to the veracity of the identification data held and the certification provided in connection with that identification data, the firm is not required to re-certify (or seek newly certified) identification data.